The Cosmic Cocktail

 Many cosmologists believe we are on the verge of solving the mystery.
 The Cosmic Cocktail provides the foundation needed to fully fathom this epochal moment in humankind’s quest to understand the universe.

-Katherine Freese is director of Nordita, the Nordic Institute for Theoretical Physics, in Stockholm, and the George E. Uhlenbeck Professor of Physics at the University of Michigan.
-She is one of the world’s leading researchers in cosmology and is working to unravel the mystery of dark matter.
-She splits her time between Stockholm, Ann Arbor, and New York City.
+Katherine Freese is director of Nordita, the Nordic Institute for Theoretical Physics, in Stockholm, and professor of physics at the University of Michigan.